Overview of Retreat Experiences

 Campus Ministry provides each student the opportunity to experience a yearly class retreat.
 Retreat experiences are facilitated by the Campus Ministry Team, various Faculty/Staff Members and Peer Ministers.
 Campus Ministry strives to meet the spiritual and developmental need of the students.

 Padua has the most comprehensive retreat program in the area.
 Students will participate in a retreat every year that focuses on developing relationships with each other and God.
-We are in our 18th year of offering the Kairos Retreat to our Juniors.
+Since 1998, we have been offering the Kairos Retreat to our Juniors.
 Senior year, students can choose from eight different retreat options, from backpacking and biking to canoeing and hiking.

 Summary of Annual Retreats

 The Freshman Retreat is a one day retreat that has a focus on each student’s relationship with Family, Friends, Self, and God.
 This retreat is led by Faculty and Peer Ministers.

 The Sophomore Retreat is a one day retreat with a theme of Discipleship and Service.
 Students participate in service projects at various agencies in the Greater Cleveland area and share their experience of performing service.